evanshortiss/express-expeditious/README.md

 });
 ```

-The solution above works, but it's repetitive, error prone, requires you to do all the hard work, and probably can't have the cache provider changed easily.
-When you start working on a team it will become even more difficult to manage a solution like this due to varying implementations across express routes, and inconsistent key-value conventions unless you have fantastic code reviews and processes.
+The solution above works, but it's repetitive, error prone, requires you to do
+all the hard work, and probably can't have the cache "provider" changed easily.
+When you start working on a team it will become even more difficult to manage a

-*express-expeditious* offers a solution to this problem by utilising express middleware and _expeditious_ instances to simplify your caching strategy.
-It decouples the cache interface from the middleware to facilitate easier programatic interaction with your cache while still allowing the middleware to use it to get its job done.

-## How?

-*express-expeditious* leverages the *expeditious* cache module to do the caching, while it deals with the HTTP and routing work!
-This means *express-expeditious* does not become a mysterious "black box" style cache that you're unable to invalidate and work with effectively.
+solution like this due to varying implementations across express routes, and
+inconsistent key-value conventions unless you have fantastic code reviews and
+processes.

-## Example
+## Extended Example
 ```js
 // expeditious module, we'll use this to create cache instances var expeditious = require('expeditious');